pizardini/mapeamento-upc/README.md

 # MapeamentoUpc
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.

-You can access via [Github Pages](https://pizardini.github.io/mapeamento-upc/).
-But without the API data, this issue will be solve with a firebase implementation.
+You can access via [Github Pages](https://pizardini.github.io/mapeamento-upc/), but without the API data.
+This issue will be solve with a firebase implementation.

 ## Development server